 With the publication of the RTS, the European Commission has completed the EU's sustainability disclosure framework, which is composed of the SFDR and the EU's Regulation (EU) 2020/852 (Taxonomy Regulation).
-The sustainability disclosure framework closely interrelates with various other amendments in EU level 1.6 level 27 and level 38 legislative instruments to foster sustainability in the EU's financial system.
-While, as EU Regulations, both the Taxonomy Regulation and the SFDR are directly applicable in the member states, certain provisions, notably in respect to competent authorities (i.e. supervisors) and sanctions, have to be set out on the national level.9 The German regulator has incorporated the necessary provisions in a Draft Act for the promotion of Germany as a home state for funds (Fondsstandortgesetz - Draft Act),10 which has been passed by the German cabinet and has been forwarded to the Federal Council (Bundesrat) to initiate the parliamentary process.
-11 If passed, the Draft Act will be effective from August 2, 2021.12
+The sustainability disclosure framework closely interrelates with various other amendments in EU level 1.7 level 28 and level 39 legislative instruments to foster sustainability in the EU's financial system.
+While, as EU Regulations, both the Taxonomy Regulation and the SFDR are directly applicable in the member states, certain provisions, notably in respect to competent authorities (i.e. supervisors) and sanctions, have to be set out on the national level.10 The German regulator has incorporated the necessary provisions in an Act for the promotion of Germany as a home state for funds (Fondsstandortgesetz - Act),11 which has been passed by and the German Parliament (Bundestag) and has been approved by the German Federal Council (Bundesrat) on Mai, 28, 2021.
+The Act will be effective from August 2, 2021.12